-This Land is Your Land by Woody Guthrie This land is your land and this land is my land From California to the New York island From the redwood forest to the Gulf Stream waters This land was made for…
+This land is your land, this land is my land From sea to shining sea From the Redwood forests to the Gulf Stream waters This land was made for you and me And I know that I am a part…

 Category: Poem Analysis